wuwei77lx/compare_model/README.md

 ### Human average Hi-C (provided by ABC model)

-The human cell types used for generating the average Hi-C profile include: GM12878, NHEK, HMEC, RPE1, THP1, IMR90, HUVEC, HCT116, K562, and KBM7.
+The human cell types used for generating the average Hi-C profile include: [34 Hi-C datasets](https://www.encodeproject.org/annotations/ENCSR382HAW/) from the ENCODE project.

 **The human average Hi-C data (~54.1 GB) can be downloaded from**: https://www.encodeproject.org/files/ENCFF134PUN/@@download/ENCFF134PUN.bed.gz